Falcon Marching Band: Football

 The FMB travels extensively in support of BGSU Athletics and has performed in a variety of festivals and parades.
 Away trips for the Falcon Marching Band have included: the University of Akron, University of Michigan, Pennsylvania State University, University of Toledo, Eastern Michigan, Miami, West Virginia, Marshall, Ohio State, Ball State, as well as professional football games at Riverfront Stadium & Paul Brown Stadium in Cincinnati, Ohio, the Pontiac Silverdome, and Cleveland Browns Stadium, and many high school band festivals.

 Additional trips have included appearances in bowl games such as the California Raisin Bowl in Fresno, CA, the Silver Bowl in Las Vegas, the Motor City Bowl in Detroit, the GMAC Bowl in Mobile, AL, the Humanitarian Bowl in Boise, ID, the Military Bowl in Washington D.C., the Little Caesars Pizza Bowl in Detroit, and in 2014, the FMB traveled to Montgomery, Alabama to assist the football team in the first ever "Camellia Bowl".
 The game ended in a 33-28 BGSU win against the University of South Alabama Jaguars.

 Festival

 The band has also been featured in the Macy's Thanksgiving Day Parade.
 In 2007, they were invited to perform in exhibition at the Bands of America Regional in Indianapolis, and then again in 2017 for the Grand Finals at Lucas Oil Stadium.
 In 2015, the FMB performed in the first ever Bands of America Regional Finals at Doyt Perry Stadium on the campus of BGSU.
 In 2025, they participated at the St Patrick’s Day parade in Dublin, Ireland.
+They have been selected to perform in the Tournament of Roses Parade on January 1, 2027.
+They will join a list of only a select group of collegiate bands to perform in the parade without their prospective football team in the Rose Bowl.